 The mishap might be a bit more stressful…your favorite Disney attraction is not in operation because it’s being refurbished.
 No one enjoys it when a plan falls apart.
 This is when you need to take a deep breath and realize where you are and allow nothing to take the joy away.

 We hope these tips help you have the most magical time at Disney World!
-Be sure to swing over to check out 7 things to NOT do before your Disney Vacation!
+Be sure to swing over to check out 7 things to NOT do before your Disney Vacation, and 41 hidden things to do that you may not know about!